bosmoment/PineTime-apps/README.md

 - *RIOT*: The RIOT submodule used for compilation
 - *apps*: Contains firmware applications for the PineTime.
 - *modules*: Additional modules written to support the firmware applications
-- *widgets*: A collection of small user applications for the end user of the PineTime, for example: a stopwatch widget; a configuration widget; a heartbeat graph widget.
+- *widgets*: A collection of small user applications or watch faces for the end user of the PineTime, for example: a stopwatch widget; a configuration widget; a heartbeat graph widget, a notification watch face.

 ## Getting started